 Jeff has covered almost all areas of senior care, including skilled nursing, CCRCs, independent, assisted living and memory care.
 He is known as a passionate and energetic leader with a keen sense of customer service, employee development, marketing and community wellness.
 Throughout the years, Jeff has gained extensive experience in leading strategic transformation, addressing significant operational challenges, developing community relations and networking and expanding mission.

-With a blend of business acumen and personal relations, Jeff is uniquely qualified to build on the Woodlands wonderful 18-year legacy of mission and lead it into the future with stability and strength.
+With a blend of business acumen and personal relations, Jeff is uniquely qualified to build on the Woodlands wonderful 23-year legacy of mission and lead it into the future with stability and strength.

 Eileen Wheeldon, Chief Financial Officer

 Mrs. Wheeldon is a graduate of Western Carolina University in Cullowhee, N.C., with a B.S.B.A. in Accounting.
-She has experience in continuing care retirement communities, finance/accounting, operations and financial systems functions.
-She has extensive experience in regulatory accounting, asset/liability management, financial planning and trend analysis, preparation of financial statements and investment planning.
+She has over 15 years’ experience in continuing care retirement communities, finance/accounting, operations and financial systems functions.
+She has thirty plus years’ experience in regulatory accounting, asset/liability management, financial planning and trend analysis, preparation of financial statements and investment planning.
 She is also a licensed nursing home administrator in the state of West Virginia.

-Eileen has served on the finance committee of St. Mary’s Catholic Church and the parish council of St. Jerome’s Catholic Church.
+Eileen currently serves on the finance committee of St. Anne’s Catholic Church and has previously served on the finance committee of St. Mary’s Catholic Church as well as the parish council of St. Jerome’s Catholic Church.
 Currently she serves as treasurer for The Wild Ramp Board of Directors in Huntington, W.Va.

 Richard Eid, Director of Technology